|

 You Only Live Twice was the penultimate film screened at the ODEON

-Leicester Square before it closed for ‘modernisation’ on Thursday September 21,
+Leicester Square before the cinema closed for ‘modernisation’ on Thursday September 21,

 1967.
 Most of the beautiful art-deco features which had survived the